Chlor gas drying

 Payback period: approximately 7 months

 Chlorine is one of the most important basic chemicals and is among the most produced chemicals worldwide.
-Chlorine is produced on a large scale through chlor-alkali electrolysis.
-The starting material for electrolysis is an aqueous sodium chloride solution (NaCl).
-Hydrogen and caustic soda are by-products, which are also recycled in large quantities by the chemical industry.
+Chlorine is produced on a large scale through the chlor-alkali electrolysis.
+The starting material for the electrolysis is an aqueous sodium chloride solution (NaCl).
+Hydrogen and caustic soda are produced as by-products, which are also further utilized in large quantities by the chemical industry.
 In the chlor-alkali process, different electrolytic methods are used, with the diaphragm, membrane, or amalgam process being themost common production technologies.